Swiss National Park: History

+Traffic

+A specific point of contention within the park is the noise pollution caused by motorbikes on the Ofen Pass road (Ofenpassstrasse).
+Visitor surveys conducted by the National Park reveal that motorbike noise is widely perceived as a major nuisance, particularly during the summer months.
+Technical analyses attribute this to the physical characteristics of motorcycle noise, amongst other things.
+The low-frequency components and high engine revolutions are often audible over a wide area within the National Park's topography (narrow valleys and wooded areas), and are perceived as more intense than car traffic.
+This conflicts with the park's conservation objective of providing a largely undisturbed quiet zone for wildlife and visitors seeking relaxation.

 Park rules

 In the park, visitors have to follow strict rules.
 These rules are regulated in a special cantonal law by the canton of Grisons and enforced by park rangers throughout the park.
 If these rules are not followed, the park rangers may fine visitors up to 300 swiss francs.
 Some of the rules are as follows: